Ryo-N7/Ryo-N7.github.io/_posts/2021-01-14-jleague-2020-season-review-with-r.md

 complete all of its games amidst the backdrop of COVID-19.
-Kawasaki Frontale went on a barn storming run to win the title with 4 games left and accumulating 83 points (both J.League records) as many of the previous years top teams struggled with a compact schedule due to the numerous Asian Champions League schedule changes.
+Kawasaki Frontale went on a barn storming run to win the title with 4 games left and accumulating 83 points (both J.League records) as many of the previous year's top teams struggled with a compact schedule due to the numerous Asian Champions League schedule changes.
 Still, there’s absolutely no doubt that the men in blue & black deserved the title.